-- 1. Continue to work towards implementing appropriate elements of strategic and master plans compiled by the economic development partners of the City of Huntington. - 2.
-Identify clustering opportunities that provide for the targeting of industries and businesses that are suppliers or customers of existing local establishments.
-Also, identify new expansion opportunities for businesses that have needs similar to successful local businesses that are likely to benefit from Huntington's business environment. - 3.
-Improve the quality and variety of retail, commercial, and service businesses through land use strategies and zoning reform policies throughout the City.
+- Identify clustering opportunities that provide for the targeting of industries and businesses that are suppliers 2. or customers of existing local establishments.
+Also, identify new expansion opportunities for businesses that have needs similar to successful local businesses that are likely to benefit from Huntington's business environment. - Improve the quality and variety of retail, commercial, and service businesses through land use strategies and 3. zoning reform policies throughout the City.
 Further develop mixed use land use categories and zoning to promote a mixture of business types within certain geographical areas where appropriate.
-Examine the creation of additional zoning classifications to fill existing land use voids within the zoning code that allow for expanded economic opportunities where appropriate. - 4.
-Build upon recent successes and foster further consensus and regular communication between businesses, government, and other economic development partners in a manner which allows for continued economic success. - 5.
-Continue to support and expand upon existing training opportunities, higher education, and co-op programs in order to sustain economic success and prosperity by investing in the local labor force. - 6.
+Examine the creation of additional zoning classifications to fill existing land use voids within the zoning code that allow for expanded economic opportunities where appropriate. - Build upon recent successes and foster further consensus and regular communication between businesses, government, and other economic development partners in a manner which allows for continued economic success. - Continue to support and expand upon existing training opportunities, higher education, and co-op programs in order to sustain economic success and prosperity by investing in the local labor force. - 6.
 Strengthen Huntington's overall tourism development through the pursuit of additional tourism programs that focus on the growing downtown and area cultural attractions and events.